Getting Started

 utilizes string interpolation.
 String interpolation in Rad behaves a lot like it does in Python (you'll see this is a pattern).

-Now, let's try invoking the script again, and this time, input your (or someone's) name:
+Now, let's try invoking the script again, and this time, input a name:

 Hello, Alex!